 In "-se.tryRagas" the note convention should be set to "Indian" so that "sa4" etc. is accepted even when no scale is specified.

-The grammar calls “-cs.raga” containing the definitions of all scale types created by the procedure described above.
-Unsurprisingly, it does not play note “sa” at the frequency of the recording.
-We therefore need to measure the tonic to adjust the frequency of “A4” (diapason) in “-se.tryRagas” accordingly.
-There are several ways to achieve this with increasing accuracy.
+The grammar calls "-to.raga", which contains the definitions of all the scale types created by the procedure described above.
+Unsurprisingly, it does not play the note "sa" at the frequency of the recording.
+We therefore need to measure the tonic in order to adjust the frequency of "A4" (diapason) in "-se.tryRagas" accordingly.
+There are several ways to do this with increasing accuracy.

-A semitone approximation may be achieved by comparing the recording with notes played on a piano or any electronic instrument tuned with A4 = 440 Hz.
-Once we have found the key that is closest to “sa” we calculate its frequency ratio to A4.
+A semitone approximation can be obtained by comparing the recording with notes played on a piano or any electronic instrument tuned with A4 = 440 Hz.
+Once we have found the key that is closest to "sa" we calculate its frequency ratio to A4.
 If the key is F#4, which is 3 semitones lower than A4, the ratio is r = 2(-3/12) = 0.840.
-To get this frequency on “sa4” we therefore would need to adjust the frequency of the diapason (in “-se.tryRagas”) to:
+To get this frequency on "sa4" we would therefore have to adjust the frequency of the diapason (in "-se.tryRagas") to:

-A much better approximation is achieved by extracting a short occurrence of “sa4” at the very beginning of the performance:
+A much better approximation is obtained by extracting a short occurrence of "sa4" at the very beginning of the performance:

-Then select a seemingly stable segment and expand the time scale to get a visible signal:
+Then select a seemingly stable segment and extend the time scale to get a visible signal:

-The last step is a fine tuning comparing by ear the production of notes in the grammar with the recording of “sa4” played in a loop.
-To this effect we produce the following sequence:
+The last step is a fine tuning by comparing the production of the notes in the grammar by ear with the recording of "sa4" played in a loop.
+To do this, we produce the following sequence:

 S --> _pitchrange(500) _tempo(0.2) Scale _pitchbend(-15) sa4 _pitchbend(-10) sa4 _pitchbend(-5) sa4 _pitchbend(-0) sa4 _pitchbend(+5) sa4 _pitchbend(+10) sa4 _pitchbend(+15) sa4 _pitchbend(+20) sa4

-These are eight occurrences of “sa4” played at slightly increasing pitches adjusted by the pitchbend.
-First make sure that the pitchbend is measured in cents: this is indicated in instrument “Vina” called by “-cs.raga” and Csound orchestra file “new-vina.orc”.
+These are eight occurrences of "sa4" played at slightly increasing pitches adjusted by the pitchbend.
+First make sure that the pitchbend is measured in cents: this is specified in the instrument "Vina" called by "-.raga" and the Csound orchestra file "new-vina.orc".

-Listening to the sequence may not reveal pitch differences, but these will appear to a trained ear when superposed with the recording:
+Listening to the sequence may not reveal any pitch differences, but these will be apparent to a trained ear when superimposed on the recording:

 One of the four occurrences sounds best in tune.
-Suppose that the best match is on _pitchbend(+10).
+Let us assume that the best match is on _pitchbend(+10).
 This means that the diapason should be raised by 10 cents.
-Its new frequency would therefore be 393 * 2(10/1200) = 395.27 Hz.
+Its new frequency would therefore be 393 x 2(10/1200) = 395.27 Hz.

-In fact the best frequency is 393.22 Hz, which amounts to saying that the second evaluation (yielding 393 Hz) was fair — and the singers’ voices very reliable!
-Now we can verify the frequency of “sa4” on the Csound score:
+In fact the best frequency is 393.22 Hz, which means that the second evaluation (which gave 393 Hz) was fair — and the singers' voices very reliable!
+Now we can check the frequency of "sa4" on the Csound score:

 ; Csound score